quickandeasyapplications-sudo/vintage-rolodex-demo/README.md

 The Vintage Rolodex is a modern web-based contact management application designed with a nostalgic, old-timey aesthetic.
 It combines the charm of a classic rolodex with the power and convenience of digital technology, offering a unique and engaging user experience.
 This application is built using React, providing a responsive and interactive interface accessible across various devices.

+## Live Demo

+The application is deployed and available at: **[https://quickandeasyapplications-sudo.github.io/vintage-rolodex-demo/](https://quickandeasyapplications-sudo.github.io/vintage-rolodex-demo/)**

 ## Features

 ### Core Functionality